gabriela-framework/gabriela/docs/README.md

 If, for some reason, you cache the user within this service and use the cached user in subsequent calls, the same reference of this service will be used.
 Always create pure functions in your services (functions that, when given some input, always return the same output) and don't store any state in them.
-If you need to store state, use the 'state' object in any of the middleware blocks.
+If you need to store state, use the 'state' object in any of the middleware block.
 ___

 It is also very important to note that if you declare the same dependency in multiple modules,